 During the winter months, visitors have their choice of several world-class ski resorts.
 Alpine Meadows Ski Resort is well known for its long ski season, diverse terrain, fantastic snow quality, and back-country access for advanced skiers.

 Squaw Valley/Alpine Meadows

-Squaw Valley merged with Alpine Meadows in 2012 and offers guests over 6,000 skiable acres and a wide variety of lessons and tours for all levels of experience.
-For both summer and winter visitors, there a ride on the Aerial Tram to High Camp is a must do.
+Squaw Valley merged with Alpine Meadows in 2012 and offered guests over 6,000 skiable acres and a wide variety of lessons and tours for all levels of experience.
+For both summer and winter visitors, there a ride on the Aerial Tram to High Camp is a must-do.

 Homewood Mountain Resort

-Just steps from the Lake Tahoe shore, Homewood Mountain Resort is a smaller resort and a great choice for visitors who want to avoid the crowds.
+Just steps from the Lake Tahoe shore, Homewood Mountain Resort is a smaller resort and an excellent choice for visitors who want to avoid the crowds.
 A best-kept secret for many locals, this resort offers unobstructed views of the lake from the slopes as well as their outdoor watering hole, Big Blue View Bar.